catamphetamine/imageboard/README.md

 * `token: string` — Login token.
 For example, `4chan` calls them "passes".
 * `tokenPassword?: string` — Login token password.
 For example, `4chan` uses them (it calls it a "PIN").
-* `setCookieHeaderName?: string` — The name of the HTTP response header to look in for the auth cookie value.
-The default value is `"set-cookie"`.
-Cookies are cumbersome to deal with an a web browser cause they clash with the stupid "CORS" restrictions.
-For example, for some weird reason, when making HTTP requests using "CORS", even when performing the full ritual, `Set-Cookie` response header is simply unreadable.
-One workaround I found is duplicating `Set-Cookie` response header value in some other response header, and that's what this option is for.

 Returns an object: